codertjay/Codertjay/README.md

 📞  ✉️ **Email:** dev.codertjay@gmail.com | 🌐 **GitHub:** [codertjay](https://GitHub.com/codertjay)

-I'm Favour Afenikhena, a passionate software developer with a focus on building robust backend systems and architecting innovative solutions.
+I'm Codertjay, a passionate software developer with a focus on building robust backend systems and architecting innovative solutions.
 I specialize in Golang, Python, and JavaScript and have a track record of delivering production-ready software for various industries, including Fintech and SaaS.

 ## 🔧 Skills